DGagnon333/gcloud-vm-generator/README.md

 # Lab 2 - Virtual Machines Setup and Configuration
+This script automates the process of creating a Google Compute Engine (GCE) virtual machine instance in Google Cloud.

 ## Table of Contents
 - [Lab 2 - Virtual Machines Setup and Configuration](#lab-2---virtual-machines-setup-and-configuration)